aleroses/English/Others/vocabulary.md

 - The bus left at half past nine.
 - The bus arrived at two fifteen
 - What took you so long?
 Qué te tomó tanto tiempo?
+- Both ducks looked at each other in the mirror.
+Ambos patos se miraron en el espejo.
+- We did not laugh.
+Nosotros no reímos.
+- You're right, this blue one is nicer.
+Tienes razón, este azul es más bonito.

 ## Anki
 - Gentleman: Caballero